jp-fosterson/pandoc-novel/README.md

 ### LaTeX Template

-The LaTeX file that generates the PDF is build from a template in `templates/book.tex` it uses [Pandoc template syntax](https://pandoc.org/MANUAL.html#templates).
-The title page design was taken from [Peter Wilson's great collection of LaTeX title pages](http://tug.ctan.org/info/latex-samples/TitlePages/titlepages.pdf).
+The LaTeX files that generate the book and manuscript PDF are built from templates in `templates/book.tex` and `templates/sffms.tex`.
+They use [Pandoc template syntax](https://pandoc.org/MANUAL.html#templates).

+For the book PDF, the title page design for the book template was taken from [Peter Wilson's great collection of LaTeX title pages](http://tug.ctan.org/info/latex-samples/TitlePages/titlepages.pdf), feel free to replace it with a design you like better.
 The page header and numbering are controlled by the [fancyhdr package](https://texblog.org/2007/11/07/headerfooter-in-latex-with-fancyhdr/).

+For the manuscript PDF, I had to define or override a handful of LaTeX commands to get some things to work (e.g. sections).
+Inputs that deviate consierably from the example text may require some LaTeX tinkering to get right.
+By default, the manuscript omits the backmatter like "Acknowledgements" and "About the Author" sections.
+To include them, add $(BACKMATTER) to the `$(SLUG)-ms.tex` target in the `Makefile`.

 Publishing